cal-itp/data-infra/docs/analytics_examples/warehouse_tutorial.md

 ````{tabbed} SQL
 ```python
-# allows us to query SQL in the JupyterLab notebook
+# Allows us to query SQL in the JupyterLab notebook
-# use this in combination with '%%sql', as seen below
+# Use this in combination with '%%sql', as seen below
 import calitp.magics
 ```
 ```sql
--- In combination with importing `calitp.magics`, this allows us to -- query SQL in the JupyterLab notebook
 %%sql

 SELECT